HEB/togglr-client/README.md

 `heb.togglr.cache-time` is the amount of time you want Togglr features to be cached for.
 (Updates to Togglr will cause a cache refresh regardless of this value being set)

+`heb.togglr.client.cache-type` Value can be either `redis` or `in-memory`

+If the `cache-type` is set to `redis` you'll need to include the following properties:

+`heb.togglr.redis.host` Host for Redis

+`heb.togglr.redis.port` Port for Redis

 You can get your application ID from the Togglr Server.